firavoyage/blogging/projects.md

 ### `voyagejs`

-> web framework can be heavy and not heavy
+> web framework can be simple

 > -> /voyagejs

 - features
+  - simple and light weight
+  - intuitive and no vitual dom
-  - see voyagejs/readme
+  - various themes
 - examples
-  - see voyagejs/readme
+  - see unit tests
 - inspired by
   - alpinejs
   - sveltejs
   - vuejs
   - reactjs
-  - codingstartup | counter app in jquery vue and react

 ### `fresh`